Semiclassical and quantum shell-structure calculations of the moment of inertia: Discussion of shell effects

-To better appreciate the interconnection between the energy shell correction $\delta E$ and the corresponding MI shell correction $\delta \Theta$, it is important to be able to differentiate the MSS from the ones corresponding to SSS of the $N$ particle system.
-To this purpose we show in Fig.\ \ref{fig3} the level-density shell correction which determines both of these quantities for small ($(a)$ -- $(c)$) and large ($(d)$ -- $(f)$) deformations.
-As explained in section IV in connection with the determination of the Fermi energy $\vareps^{}_F$ through Eq.\ (\ref{partnum}), a Gauss averaging needs to be applied to the level density $g(\varepsilon)$ in order to avoid discontinuities in the function $\vareps^{}_F(N)$.
-In order to be able to differentiate MSS from SSS structures, we need, however, to use a larger value of the parameter $\gamma$ for a convolution with a Gaussian.
-While a value of $\gamma_0 \approx 0.2$ MeV has to be used in the smoothing of the level density in Eq.\ (\ref{partnum}), we have used values of $\gamma=\gamma_{\rm sh}$ between 2 or 3 (for the SSS) and 6 (for the MSS) to reveal respectively the SS and the MS structures.
-This can be seen in Fig.\ \ref{fig3}, where MS closures are indicated in panels ($c$) and ($f$) through small red arrows.
-It is interesting to observe that in the major shell located at $N^{1/3}$ values between 4.9 and 5.8 (Fig.\ \ref{fig3} $(a)$ and $(c)$) a sub-shell closure can be identified at $N^{1/3}$ around 5.3 as found in the level-density shell-correction of Fig.\ \ref{fig3} (a) and (b) at small deformation ($\eta=1.2$), and which corresponds to a sub-shell closure for $\delta E$ and $\delta \Theta$ in the vicinity of $N^{1/3} \approx 5.5$ (see Fig.\ \ref{fig2} (a) and (b)).
-Similarly, at a large deformation ($\eta=2.0$), one finds such sub-shell structures between 5.6 and 6.6 in Fig.\ \ref{fig2} $(c)$ and $(d)$. \\[ -2.0ex]
+To better appreciate the interconnection between the energy shell correction $\delta E$ and the corresponding MI shell correction $\delta \Theta$, it is important to be able to distinguish between major-shell structure (MSS) and corresponding sub-shell structure (SSS) of the studied $N$ particle system.
+To this purpose we show in Fig.\ \ref{fig3} the level-density shell correction $\delta g_\gamma(\varepsilon)$ which determines both of these quantities for small ($(a)$ -- $(c)$) and large ($(d)$ -- $(f)$) deformations.
+A Gauss averaging needs to be applied to the level density $g(\varepsilon)$ in order to avoid discontinuities (of the step-function type) in the function $\vareps^{}_F(N)$.
+In order to be able to differentiate between MSS and SSS structures, we need, however, to use a much larger value of the Gaussian convolution parameter $\gamma$ (see Ref.~\refcite{MY11}).
+While a value of $\gamma_0 \approx 0.2$ MeV has to be used in the above mentioned smoothing of the level density in Eq.\ (\ref{partnum}), we have used values of $\gamma=\gamma_{\rm sh} \approx 3$ for SSS and $\gamma=\gamma_{\rm sh} \approx 6$ for MSS to reveal respectively the SS and the MS structures.
+This is shown in Fig.\ \ref{fig3}, where MS closures are indicated in panels ($c$) and ($f$) through small red arrows.
+It is interesting to observe that in the major shell located at $N^{1/3}$ values between 4.9 and 5.8 (Fig.\ \ref{fig3} $(a)$ and $(c)$) a sub-shell closure can be identified for small deformations ($\eta=1.2$) at $N^{1/3}$ around 5.3 as found in the level-density shell-corrections of Fig.\ \ref{fig3} (a) and (b), corresponding to a sub-shell closure for $\delta E$ and $\delta \Theta$ in the vicinity of $N^{1/3} \approx 5.5$ (see Fig.\ \ref{fig2} (a) and (b)).
+Similarly, at a large deformations ($\eta=2.0$) such sub-shell structures are found between 5.6 and 6.6 in Fig.\ \ref{fig2} $(c)$ and $(d)$.
+For the level-density shell corrections $\delta g^{}_\gamma$, the plateau parameters are found to be the same as for the energy shell-correction calculations (Fig.~\ref{fig2} ($a,c$)).
+The additional Gaussian width parameter $\gamma_{\rm sh}$ needs evidently to be substantially larger on one hand than the distance between neighboring s.p.\ levels, but, on the other hand, much smaller than the distance $\hbar \Omega$ between major shells, so as not to wash out completely the main sub-shell or major shell structures in the here studied range of the particle number variable $N^{1/3}$ between 3 and 7. \\[ -2.0ex]